qamber05/secondproject/README.md

 ## Getting Started

-To run the game locally:
+To run the website locally:

 ### Prerequisites